 Being a foreign worker in the public sector is somewhat better than working in the private.
 The working conditions are not good.
 A working day can easily consist of 15 hours, with 10 of them in the heat of the sun.
 The salary is only to make a living, and often the promise of sending money back to your family in your home country is hard to keep.
 It is the manager of the project you are working on that decides when you can leave the country again.
 They collect personal documents such as passports from all the workers when they arrive in Saudi, and keep them safe until the worker is so used and exhausted that he isn’t as productive as a new worker would be.
 As a public worker you can complain if you have anything to complain about, but often it causes you more trouble than keeping your mouth shut.

-The slave-like conditions are not hidden at all, so why don’t the international community do anything about it?
+The slave-like conditions are not hidden at all, so why doesn’t the international community do anything about it?
 As with all other human rights questions regarding Saudi Arabia, the Western World is more hesitant than what good is.
 This is of course because Saudi Arabia still acts as the closest allied to USA, and of course because of their desert full of oil.

 Nothing to do with racism?

-One Saudi, whose identity is known by The Turban Times, tells us that he’s seen foreign workers being treated worse than sheep before their slaughter, however, the source tells us, he also believes that the vast majority of Saudis doesn’t want this kind of cheap foreign workforce and that only the rich elite is benefiting from it.
+One Saudi, whose identity is known by The Turban Times, tells us that he’s seen foreign workers being treated worse than sheep before their slaughter.
+However, the source tells us, he also believes that the vast majority of Saudis doesn’t want this kind of cheap foreign workforce and that only the rich elite is benefiting from it.
 He continues:

 “I don’t believe that people here are as racist as people make them out to be.
 It has nothing to do with race or skin colour, but more with the fact that we don’t want so many foreign workers in the country – we already have so many!
 When focusing on racism in Saudi Arabia, Western media often share only one side of the story.
 What about the part that tells that the majority of crimes that are committed in Saudi Arabia are actually committed by foreigners?
 Or the part that tells that 80% of the immigrant workers are illiterate and not needed?
 Drug smuggling and ghettos appearing here and there are also something the people of Saudi Arabia don’t like.”

-There is of course always another side to the story, but claiming that the workers are not needed in a country that wants to build and expand its cities and cultural sites, is nothing close to reality.
+There is, of course, always another side to the story, but claiming that the workers are not needed in a country that wants to build and expand its cities and cultural sites is nothing close to reality.

 The views expressed in this article are the writer’s only and do not represent those of The Turban Times.